 Stars: Akash Adhikari, Sohini Sarkar, Sourav Basak, Sankar Debnath, Senjuti Roy Mukherji

-Once in a while, a film comes along that force the critical mind to stop analyzing, sit back and enjoy the experience.
+Once in a while, a film comes along that forces the critical mind to stop analyzing, sit back, and enjoy the experience.
 It also reminds us that if a story is told with honesty and simplicity, one doesn’t need big stars to make a brilliant film.
 Phoring, with all its purity and innocence, is exactly that kind of film.

-Phoring is a story of innocence and love which builds through a relationship shared between adolescence and adulthood.
-The confusions, the immaturities of teens are expressed alongside the freedom and maturity of adulthood in Phoring.
+Phoning is a story of innocence and love which builds through a relationship shared between adolescence and adulthood.
+Confusions and immaturities of teens are expressed alongside the freedom and maturity of adulthood in phoring.
 The sheer free-flowing narrative is not only a good watch but definitely portrays a different side of life.
-Phoring is not just a film, but a journey — from a awkward and confused adolescence to a complicated life of adulthood — where the imagination run wild, secret desires turn to sparkling dreams, hearts break and life teaches unforgettable lessons.
-You can’t but be thankful to the director for giving a forgotten slice of childhood back to us.
+Phoring is not just a film, but a journey — from awkward and confused adolescence to a complicated life of adulthood — where the imagination runs wild, secret desires turn to sparkling dreams, heart breaks and life teaches unforgettable lessons.
+You can’t help but be thankful to the director for giving a forgotten slice of childhood back to us.
 Go watch this film; its purity will bowl you over.

 4. Khiladi (2013)